kiba/action_plans_mfd/chapter101/action_plan.md

   * State that the pro are pretty good.
   * Explain possible reasons why it might not be good.
     * Kagome will be anxious about returning to Konoha so soon.
-    * Mist will erupt into a frothing rage and declare war if and when they find out.
+    * Yagura will get mad
+      * Mist will go to war with Leaf, which we do not want.
       * OOC: Given the war that may or may not come soon, this may be a non-issue.
     * We absolutely establish ourselves as an innovative, if not powerful, sealmaster.
       * Leaf will take our threats very seriously, if they weren't before.
 A Freudian slip kills us horribly.